-Proper treatment of bug bites is relatively simple as long as you are consistent.
+Proper mosquito bites on dogs treatment of bug bites is relatively simple as long as you are consistent.
 Monthly preventative treatments are often preferred because they can be applied once and provide up to a month’s worth of protection.

 Our top pick is Bayer Advantix II.
 It’s marketed for fleas and ticks but is an effective repellent for mosquitos and lice too.
-A tube of the medication is applied to the base of your dog’s back and neck once per month.
+A tube of this mosquito medicine for dogs is applied to the base of your dog’s back and neck once per month.

 If you are looking for a little extra protection, or if you prefer to stick to more natural repellents, you can use a dog-safe bug spray each time you go out.
-There aren’t too many options in Canada, as any company wanting to market their products as a bug spray has to pass the same strict and expensive tests that chemical insecticides do.
+There aren’t too many options in Canada, as any company wanting to market its products as a bug spray has to pass the same strict and expensive tests as chemical insecticides do.

 Many coat conditioning sprays utilize ingredients with natural pest repellent properties, like essential oils.
 We’ve heard from some customers that they help to reduce pest activity on their pets and leave their dog’s coat soft and shiny.

-DIY bug sprays can be made from essential oils too, but they may not be as effective as a store-bought one.
+DIY bug sprays can be made from essential oils, but they may not be as effective as store-bought ones.
 Always make sure that any essential oils you use are safe for use on dogs and are mixed with an appropriate carrier oil like MCT coconut oil.

-As mosquito season approaches, it’s up to you to plan your dog’s activities in a way that keeps him safe.
+As mosquito season approaches, it’s up to you to plan your dog’s activities to keep him safe.
 For example, if you enjoy hiking or camping with your dog, you need to take the appropriate steps to protect your pet.
 This could include bug spray, bug-repelling clothing, wound and infection treatment, and appropriate methods of shelter from bugs.